 A fire suppression system is the responsibility of the customer.
 The customer's own insurance underwriter, local fire marshal, or a local building inspector, or both, should be consulted in selecting a fire suppression system that provides the correct level of coverage and protection.
 IBM designs and manufactures equipment to internal and external standards that require certain environments for reliable operation.
 Because IBM does not test any equipment for compatibility with fire suppression systems, IBM does not make compatibility claims of any kind nor does IBM provide recommendations on fire suppression systems.

 How to send your comments

-Your feedback is important in helping us to provide the most accurate and high-quality information.
-If you have comments or suggestions for improving this publication, you can send us comments electronically by using these addresses:
+Your feedback is important to help us provide the highest quality information.
+If you have any comments about this document, you can submit them in one of the following ways: